CosmoStat/Tutorials/presentation_tips.md

 **The larger, the better**.

-❌Avoid photos at the bottom right of the slides.
+❌Avoid images at the bottom right of the slides: we tend to look from left to right and top to bottom.
+It looks like a patch on a slide which was already made.

 ❌Avoid illustrations that *mimic* a situation: hard to have the audience feel empathy for such a situation.